 What is a Stock?

 A stock (also called equity) is ownership in a company.
 Similarly to buying an apple tree, when you buy a share of stock, you are buying an asset, in this case ownership in a company.
 For example, if you buy one share of Nike’s stock, then you are a shareholder and have a small ownership stake in Nike.

 If the company whose stock you hold is successful and produces extra cash flow, it might decide to share that profit with its shareholders, including you, in the form of dividends.
-Dividends are the income paid to owners (shareholders) in a company.
+A dividend is the income paid to owners (shareholders) in a company.
 Not all companies pay dividends.
-Sometimes, they decide to reinvest their profits to fuel growth, so if you’re looking for a dividend payout, be sure that you’re investing in a company that pays dividends.
+Sometimes, they decide to reinvest their profits to grow the company, so if you’re looking for a dividend payout, be sure that you’re investing in a company that pays dividends.

 What is a Bond?

 Sometimes companies raise money by borrowing.
 Governments also borrow money for projects.
 When you invest in a bond, you lend money to a company or government and expect them to pay you back, over time, with interest.

 For example let’s say you bought a 3-year bond from Nike for $10,000 at 5% interest.
 This means that Nike will borrow $10,000 from you today, pay you 5% interest (which is $500) each year for 3 years, and then repay the $10,000 at the end of the 3 years.
 The $500 annual interest you earn is income.